 Age Range: 9-12 years

-Getting financial education through reading children’s book is a wonderful way to trigger interests in money management and form good habits on saving and spending.
+Getting financial education through reading children’s book is a wonderful way to trigger interests in money management, teach kids about money, and help them form good habits on saving and spending.
 Those essential lessons will have profound impact on how they take care of their money when they grow older.